-- Reprimand 1 Behaviour Warning Point Drive Through penalty 1 Behaviour Warning Point - Pit lane speeding 1 Behaviour Warning Point for speeds between 55 km/h and 65 km/h and 2 BWP over 65 km/h (the equivalent scale applies if the pit lane speed is altered for example, one event may impose a 40km/h speed limit). - Stop-Go penalty 1 Behaviour Warning Point - Causing a collision 1 or 2 Behaviour Warning Points depending on the severity of the offence.
+Reprimand 1 Behaviour Warning Point

+Drive Through penalty 1 Behaviour Warning Point

+Stop-Go penalty 1 Behaviour Warning Point

+Causing a collision 1 or 2 Behaviour Warning Points depending on the severity of

+the offence.

 Other offences may give rise to BWP as decided by the Clerk of the Course.